scrambldchannel/https-scrambldchannel.github.io-/content/Anaconda and Jupyter Cheatsheet.md

 ## Which Conda?
 Or no Conda at all?

 Honestly, I fell into using Anaconda via a group project I joined a while back.
-I've used it sporadically since for stuff I want to do in Jupyter Notebooks mostly.
-I've never really looked at alternatives (ie other Condas, or using pipenv).
-For now, it's been nice to have a GUI, particularly on Windows, but increasingly I'm trying to do things from the command line.
+I've used it sporadically since for stuff I want to do in Jupyter Notebooks.
+I've never really looked at alternatives (eg Miniconda, or using pip based solutions).
+For now, it's been nice to have a GUI, particularly on Windows, but on Linux I prefer to do stuff from the command line.
 That said, it's mostly meant I haven't had to think too much about it which has helped me get up and running.
-I will need to revisit the subject properly.
+There is a good write up of what Conda is and isn't [here](https://jakevdp.github.io/blog/2016/08/25/conda-myths-and-misconceptions/)

 ### Installing Anaconda